 - Vehicle Proximity Notification System: The Vehicle Proximity Notification System (VPNS) alerts drivers when their vehicle gets close to an object, pedestrian or other car.

 - Advanced airbag system: Every new Prius model comes equipped with an advanced airbag system which makes the vehicle safer for all passengers, including front driver and passenger airbags, front seat-mounted side airbags, passenger seat cushion airbag, driver’s knee airbag, rear airbags and front and rear curtain shield airbags.

 Other car insurance coverage for a Toyota Prius

-However, Prius owners may consider purchasing optional coverages for a higher degree of financial protection.
+However, Prius owners may consider purchasing optional coverage for a higher degree of financial protection.
 Valuable endorsements for Toyota Prius owners can include roadside assistance, new car replacement coverage and accident forgiveness.
 If you lease or finance a new Prius, gap insurance may benefit you in the event of a total loss, as it helps repay the amount of your loan that exceeds the actual cash value payout from your insurer.

 Keep in mind that adding endorsements to your car insurance policy may add to your Prius insurance costs.
 However, car insurance companies typically offer a multitude of discounts that can help offset the price.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: